Hakone Travel Guide | Discover Hakone’s Attractions, Access, and Top Sightseeing Spots - GTN MAGAZINE

 What Makes Hakone Special

-Hakone sits within Fuji-Hakone-Izu National Park, less than 100 km from Tokyo.
-The area is famous for its hot springs, natural scenery, and views of Mt.
-Fuji rising beyond Lake Ashi.
-It's a popular destination not just for Japanese travelers, but for international visitors as well.
+Hakone is part of the Fuji-Hakone-Izu National Park and is located less than 100 kilometers from Tokyo.
+Known for its hot springs, natural beauty, and views of Mt.
+Fuji across Lake Ashi, it is a popular destination for both Japanese and international visitors.

-Hakone lies in western Kanagawa Prefecture and divides into several distinct districts:
+Hakone is located in western Kanagawa Prefecture and is divided into several distinct areas:

-• Hakone-Yumoto: the gateway to Hakone, lined with restaurants and souvenir shops
+• Hakone-Yumoto – The gateway to Hakone, with many restaurants and souvenir shops

-• Gora: home to many art museums; the terminus of the Hakone Tozan Railway
+• Gora – Known for its many museums and as the terminal station of the Hakone Tozan Railway

-• Owakudani: a sightseeing area known for its active volcanic vents
+• Owakudani – A popular sightseeing area famous for its volcanic activity

-• Moto-Hakone: the area around Hakone Shrine and Kuzuryu Shrine
+• Moto-Hakone – Home to Hakone Shrine and Kuzuryu Shrine

 Train running through Hakone